These gluten free Apple Blondies are the perfect celebration of apple season. They’re decadent with a hint of cinnamon and made with almond flour.

 The beginning of fall for me always starts with apple season!
-I know many people are super excited about pumpkin, but for me my go-to fall flavor has always been apple.
-And what’s more fall inspired than caramel and apple together?
+I know many people are super excited about pumpkin, but for me, my go-to fall flavor has always been apple.
+And what’s more fall-inspired than caramel and apple together?

-So I thought that combo might be nice put together into a blondie brownie situation.
+So I thought that combo might be nice to put together into a blondie brownie situation.
 And as it would happen that was a good idea – I mean of course right – what’s not to love?!

 There’s just one little secret in these blondies that really sets up all the other flavors.
-It’s a secret I learned from the way my mother in law makes her apple crisp.
+It’s a secret I learned from the way my mother-in-law makes her apple crisp.
 She always includes some fresh orange juice and/or orange zest, and it really makes it next level.

 I thought I’d try the same principle with these blondies as they’re similar flavor profiles.
 And I ended up being really glad I did because the orange is so key to brightening up every other flavor going on here.

 Step 1 – Roasting the apples: The apple chunks are tossed with cinnamon and a touch of caramel before they’re roasted until golden.
 This is really key because it concentrates the flavor but it also removes the moisture so there are no soggy pockets in your blondies.